-An important causative influence for PMS is liver congestion that impairs the body’s self-purificatoin processes at the cellular level.
-Many women report improved PMS symptoms after completing a Cellular Detoxification program that impacts the cellular metabolic activities (gluathione, methylation, membrane support), liver processes, and normal neurological self-purificaton activities.
+An important causative influence for PMS is liver congestion that impairs the body’s self-purification processes at the cellular level.
+Many women report improved PMS symptoms after completing a Cellular Detoxification program that impacts the cellular metabolic activities (gluathione, methylation, membrane support), liver processes, and normal neurological self-purification activities.

-In this regard, the liver’s efficient function is essential but also serves as a bellweather for general cell membrane functions (inter-cell signals to the immune system, fluidity, and receptor performance.)
+In this regard, the liver’s efficient function is essential but also serves as a bellwether for general cell membrane functions (inter-cell signals to the immune system, fluidity, and receptor performance.)

 PMS is a Cell Membrane Issue!
 The key issue regarding PMS is cell membrane receptors that do not “receive” the hormonal messengers due to normal inflammation processes and/or trans-fats being incorporated into the membranes.
 Cell membranes that are damaged from free radicals and the inflammatory processes are unable to pass the hormonal message through to the intracellular cascades.

 Mitochondrial membranes are affected and ATP (Adenosine Triphosphate) production suffers.
 Pesticides are a leading cause of cell membrane normal inflammation activities.
 Genetically Modified (GM or GMO) foods are a new culprit as they, and their glyphosate pesticide, wreak havoc on the intestinal microbiota and their chemical messages to the brain, ovaries, and uterus.

 If the hypothalamus is inflamed due to environmental toxin exposure (pesticides, heavy metals, chemicals, mercury-amalgam dental fillings), then “command central” dysregulation occurs where the hypothalamus doesn’t perform correctly to tell the pituitary how to regulate the various endocrine glands and their hormonal output.